JP2ECW -- ERDAS JPEG2000 (.jp2)

 For example setting it to "WORLDFILE,PAM,INTERNAL" will make a geotransformation matrix from a potential worldfile prioritary over PAM or internal JP2 boxes.
 Setting it to "PAM,WORLDFILE,GEOJP2" will use the mentioned sources and ignore GMLJP2 boxes.

-The following open option is available:
+The following open options are available:

-GEOREF_SOURCES=string: (GDAL > 2.2) Define which georeferencing sources are allowed and their priority order.
+GEOREF_SOURCES=value: Define which georeferencing sources are allowed and their priority order.
 See Georeferencing paragraph.

 Note: Only Licensing and compression target need to be specified.
 The ECW/JP2 SDK will default all other options to recommended settings based on the input characteristics.
 Changing other options can substantially impact decoding speed and compatibility with other JPEG2000 toolkits.